 What else is on offer through the year?

-Our weekly shabbat morning services include engaging and diverse Divrei Torah from members of the community.
-Experienced madrichim (leaders) run two separate engaging children’s programs each week for Tots (ages 0-6) and Primary School (ages 6-10) and on all chagim (on high holidays we also run a program for older kids aged 9-13).
+Our weekly Shabbat morning services include engaging and diverse drashot (sermons) from members of the community.
+Experienced madrichim (leaders) run two separate engaging children’s programs each week for Tots (ages 0-6) and Primary School (ages 6-10) and on all chaggim (on high holidays we also run a program for older kids aged 9-13).

 We continue to provide exciting and challenging events and speakers for our members and the broader community, as well as regular learning nights, communal megillah readings, communal dinners, panel discussions and warm celebrations.

-We have been delighted to celebrate life events including bar and bat mitzvahs, baby namings and pre-marriage call ups and many have chosen to mark birthdays, bat/bar mitzvah anniversaries or other big events in their lives with a call up or kiddush at Shira.
+We have been delighted to celebrate life events including bar and bat and bnei mitzvahs (including bat/bar mitzvah), baby namings and pre-marriage call ups and many have chosen to mark birthdays, bnei mitzvah anniversaries or other big events in their lives with a call up or kiddush at Shira.
 People choose to celebrate their life event at Shira because it is welcoming and the whole family can be more involved in a service that still feels heimish, traditional and complete.

-We also run a Bnei Mitzvah program which includes components of Jewish history, tradition and practice, and social justice.
-The program encourages participants to engage with Jewish ideas, ask big questions and develop strong Jewish identities, in a fun and inclusive setting
+We also run a Bnei Mitzvah program which includes components of Jewish history, tradition and practice, leadership and social justice.
+The program encourages participants to engage with Jewish ideas, ask big questions and develop strong Jewish identities, in a fun and inclusive setting.